 Fingers work best when you’re working with cream textures, as the warmth from your skin helps cream become more malleable, making it easier to blend on skin.
 You can use any kind of cream that you want on your eyelids, whether it’s a true eye shadow, a cream blush, or something similar.

 Always be sure to start this process with clean hands so you don’t spread any germs or dirt to the eye area.
 If you’re cream eye shadow comes in a jar or palette, just tap it on in a light motion across the lid with your finger until it looks soft around the edges.
 If it comes with a doe foot applicator, you can directly apply the shadow to the lid with the applicator and then follow up by blending with your finger.
-Avoid rubbing or pulling the skin around the eye, as it’s more delicate than the skin on your face (pro tip: if you want to use a sparkly cream eye shadow, be sure to tap lightly to ensure the glitter stays in place).
+Avoid rubbing or pulling the skin around the eye, as it’s more delicate than the skin on your face.

 Using makeup brushes can be intimidating at first, but they really give amazing results when you become confident in the process.
 Every eye shadow brush is designed specifically to help you blend makeup to perfection, leaving little room for error.
 The key here is to blend shadow over and over until it looks smooth and diffused.
 It takes practice to learn the motion of blending, but you’ll love the results when done right.